 One of the features of Windows 11 is that you will be able to make upgrades in the background and have substantially smaller update sizes.
 According to Microsoft, Windows 11 is the most secure Windows operating system.

-Meanwhile, the company is still working on the security updates for Windows 10.
+Meanwhile, the company is still working on security updates for Windows 10.

-Unlike the App Store, which charges developers a commission for in-App purchases or paid App downloads, Microsoft Store will not charge the developers a commission.
+Unlike the App Store, which charges developers a commission for in-app purchases or paid app downloads, the Microsoft Store will not charge the developers a commission.

 Here are some updates in Windows 11 in a nutshell:

-To be updated about the latest news on mobile marketing, scroll down to subscribe to our newsletter!
+To be updated on the latest news on mobile marketing, scroll down and subscribe to our newsletter!